Asura's Wrath

-is an action video game developed by CyberConnect2 and published by Capcom.
-It was first announced at the Tokyo Game Show in 2010, and was released worldwide in February 2012.
-The game was released on PlayStation 3 and Xbox 360.
+is a 2012 action video game developed by CyberConnect2 and published by Capcom for the PlayStation 3 and Xbox 360.
+Taking elements from Hindu and Buddhist mythologies and blending them with science fiction, the game follows the titular character, the demigod Asura, as he seeks revenge on the pantheon of other demigods who betrayed him.

-The game follows the title character, the demigod Asura as he seeks revenge on the pantheon of other demigods who betrayed him.
-The story is presented in the style and format of an episodic series of cinematic scenes, including opening and closing credits, with the gameplay being integrated into the cinematic where players switch between third-person combat and interactive sequences with player input in the form of quick-time event button prompts.
+The story is presented in the style and format of an episodic series of cinematic scenes, including opening and closing credits, with the gameplay shifting between third-person combat, a rail shooter, and interactive sequences with player input in the form of quick-time event button prompts.
 Because of its unique style, the game has been described in the media as an "interactive anime".

-According to the game's producer Kazuhiro Tsuchiya, Asura's Wrath takes elements from Hindu and Buddhist mythologies and blends them with science fiction.
+The game was received positively by critics, with many praising the story, but received mixed responses towards the gameplay and "interactive anime" style.

 Gameplay

-The gameplay of Asura's Wrath is a combination of multiple genres, while overall is presented in the style of an episodic anime series.
-The gameplay throughout shifts between a third-person action and a rail shooter game.
-The game also requires the player's direct input during cinematic events in the form of interactive cutscenes with various quick time event and context sensitive button prompts.
-In all forms of gameplay, however, player progress is determined by two gauges represented at the top of the screen, the life and burst gauge.
-The life gauge determines the current health and damage taken by the character that if depleted results in a game over/restart screen for that current section.
-The burst gauge, however, starts empty at the start of every encounter that needs to be charged fully.
-In order to do this, players must successfully defeat enemies, inflict large amounts of damage and press the current quick-time prompt correctly and in time.
-Once filled to maximum, players can unleash a powerful burst attack, which in the majority of cases is required in order to finish off strong opponents and advance the plot/gameplay, even commencing another cutscene.
-In addition to these two gauges, an additional one which is known as the "Unlimited gauge" fills up in a similar way to the burst gauge but instead can be activated to temporally increase the damage that can be inflicted on opponents.
+Asura's Wrath is a mix of multiple genres, overall presented in the style of an episodic anime series.
+The gameplay constantly shifts from third-person beat 'em up combat, a rail shooter, and interactive cutscenes with various quick time event (QTE) and context sensitive button prompts presented in the form of cinematic events.
+In all forms of gameplay, player progress is determined by two gauges displayed at the HUD on top of the screen, the life and burst gauge.
+The life gauge determines the player's current health that if depleted results in a game over/restart screen for that current section.
+The burst gauge starts empty at the start of every encounter that needs to be fully charged via successfully defeat enemies, inflicting large amounts of damage and successfully carry out QTE prompts.
+Once filled, players can unleash a powerful burst attack required to finish off strong opponents and advance the plot/gameplay or commence another cutscene.
+An additional gauge, known as the unlimited gauge, fills up in a similar way to the burst gauge but instead can be activated to temporarily increase the damage that can be inflicted on opponents.